ZackMason/Zaml/README.md

-# Zaml
+# nyml
 A simple file format similar to Yaml

 ---

-A basic Zaml config file looks something like this
+A basic nyml config file looks something like this

 ```
 ---